natacasey/DS-530_Casey_Natallia_Project/README.md

 Hypothesis of scores of horror movies being rated lower vs other genres of movies was tested with the help of CDFs, PMFs, and a chi-square test.
 The choice of models for analysis was linear regression models.

+## Development
+OS - Windows 10 Home.
+To complete this project Python libraries thinkstats and thinkplot among others were used.
+The analysis is based on the information from the book  ["Think Stats"](https://github.com/AllenDowney/ThinkStats2) by Allen B Downey.

 ## Models

 ![movies](https://github.com/natacasey/IMDb_Movie_Rating_Analysis/blob/master/_assets/models.PNG)